Urban-Analytics/dust/Projects/ProbablisticABM/README.md

-# Probabalistic Experiments
+# Probabilistic Experiments

-This project explores the application of modern probablistic programming languages on agent tracking and prediction.
+This project explores the application of modern probabilistic programming languages on agent tracking and prediction.

 Civil emergencies such as flooding, terrorist attacks, fire, etc., can have devastating impacts on people, infrastructure, and economies.
 Knowing how to best respond to an emergency can be extremely difficult because building a clear picture of the emerging situation is challenging with the limited data and modelling capabilities that are available.
 Agent-based modelling (ABM) is a field that excels in its ability to simulate human systems and has therefore become a popular tool for simulating disasters and for modelling strategies that are aimed at mitigating developing problems.
 However, the field suffers from a serious drawback: models are not able to incorporate up-to-date data (e.g. social media, mobile telephone use, public transport records, etc.).
 Instead they are initialised with historical data and therefore their forecasts diverge rapidly from reality.